 - Sea Salt Flakes - for sprinkling over top of cookies

 - Caramel Sauce or Dulce de Leche - for drizzling over the top.
 It's totally optional, but good Lord it makes the cookies even better tasting!

 Quick Tips Before Starting

 - Cooling time for these double chocolate salted caramel cookies is not included in the prep or cook times shown.

 - Ghirardelli makes a caramel chip and, thanks to a Beyond the Butter reader, I've learned that Hershey makes them as well!
 They can be a little tricky to find, so if you don't have them you can omit them or try another chip like butterscotch or peanut butter!

-- Fold in your chocolate chips and caramel chips to prevent over mixing of the cookie dough.
-I do this with any add-ons like nuts or fried fruit too.
+- Fold in your chocolate chips and caramel chips to prevent over mixing the cookie dough.
+I do this with any add-ons like nuts or dried fruit too.

 - Use a cookie scoop to scoop out your cookies to get a more consistent shape and size each time!
 I used a 1 ½ tablespoon size cookie scoop.

 - Instead of using a caramel sauce, you can easily use dulce de leche.
 I've made them with both and they equally taste excellent!

 - Allow the cookies to cool on the baking sheet for about 5 minutes before transferring them to the wire cooling rack.
 They will be very soft, so be sure to use a spatula!

 More Delicious Cookie Recipes to Try!